WhatsApp growth slumps as rivals Signal, Telegram rise

 Mobile app analytics firm Sensor Tower said Wednesday that Signal saw 17.8 million app downloads on Apple and Google during the week of Jan.
 5 to Jan.
 12. That’s a 61-fold increase from just 285,000 the previous week.
 Telegram, an already-popular messaging app for people around the world, saw 15.7 million downloads in the Jan.
 5 to Jan.
 12 period, roughly twice the 7.6 million downloads it saw the previous week.

-WhatApp, meanwhile, saw downloads shrink to 10.6 million, down from 12.7 million the week before.
+WhatsApp, meanwhile, saw downloads shrink to 10.6 million, down from 12.7 million the week before.

 Experts fear the shift may reflect a rush of conservative social media users seeking alternatives to platforms such as Facebook, Twitter and the now-shuttered right-wing site Parler.
 The mainstream sites suspended President Donald Trump last week and have tightened enforcement on violent incitement and hate speech.